georgesnow/MacPassRevealer/README.md

 Important Notes:

 Global Autotype - if you are using GAutotpye as word of caution.
-Do not use the Control as a modifier key while using this plugin.

-There are instances where it triggers Global Autotype.
-I narrowed down part of the issue to way hotkeys get registered.
+I did notice on rare occasions Global Autotype would trigger.
-The part seems to be related to making MacPass the "active" application.
-This is issue I am still working on.
+This seemed to be related to using neighboring keys (ie..hitting both keys and trigging wrong event)

 The keyboard shortcut is hard configured for Control+Option+`